f5devcentral/f5-agility-labs-Next/docs/class1/module1/lab1.rst

 Kubernetes defines 'services' to assign static IP which load balance to `Endpoints` which typically represent internal pod IP addresses and ports.
 Common 'service' types include:

-[`ClusterIP`](https://kubernetes.io/docs/concepts/services-networking/service/#type-clusterip): service IP and port reachable throughout a cluster
+`ClusterIP <https://kubernetes.io/docs/concepts/services-networking/service/#type-clusterip>`_: service IP and port reachable throughout a cluster

-[`NodePort`](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport): service available from the data center on a Kubernetes node IP address and a port
+`NodePort <https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport>`_: service available from the data center on a Kubernetes node IP address and a port

-[`LoadBalancer`](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer): an external reachable service which provides L4 load balancing which directs traffic to internal cluster services
+`LoadBalancer <https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer>`_: an external reachable service which provides L4 load balancing which directs traffic to internal cluster services

-[`Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress/): an external reachable service which provide L7 HTTP based load balancing which directs traffic to internal cluster services
+`Ingress <https://kubernetes.io/docs/concepts/services-networking/ingress/>`_: an external reachable service which provide L7 HTTP based load balancing which directs traffic to internal cluster services

-[`Gateway`](https://kubernetes.io/docs/concepts/services-networking/gateway/): NEW!
+`Gateway <https://kubernetes.io/docs/concepts/services-networking/gateway/>`_: NEW!
 CNCF service where NetOps infrastructure admins defined listeners and DevOps application admins defined routes.
 These can be L4 `TCPRoute`, `UDPRoute`, L6 `TLSRoute`, L7 `HTTPRoute` which handles HTTP/1.0 and HTTP/2.0 gRPC traffic.
 Gateway is extensible for custom routes support advanced application delivery needs.
 ## Todo: Deploy network plugins

 So how do pods have their network interfaces created and IP addresses assigned?
 This is the role of a CNI (container network interface) plugins.
 We need to 'install a CNI' which will watch when Kubernetes schedules a pod and then create the new pod's network connection to the host and give it an IP address which works in the 'pod network' for the cluster.